pkhoueiry/Covid_19/README.md

 https://pkhoueiry.github.io/Covid_19/

-Data is shown in LOG allowing us to compare trends between Lebanon and other countries with large number of cases
+Data is shown by default in LOG allowing us to compare trends between Lebanon and other countries with large number of cases.

 ### Confirmed cases